egberts/egberts.github.io-src/content/articles/larger-dot-graph.md

 ## IT'S TOO BIG
-At least you can view the graph but all that zooming in (using a mouse wheel) and moving the zoomed view pane (using mouse-button holddown) can be a bit tiring.
+At least you can view the graph but all that zooming in (using a mouse wheel) and moving the zoomed view pane (using mouse-button hold down) can be a bit tiring.

 I'm a bit tiring after working with N-degree graph tree: